 Course Description

 This is the first course in a three-year sequence of the Business, Finance and Career Academy Program.
-NAF I is an introduction to business principles course, providing a broad overview of the economic world.
+National Academy Foundation (NAF) I is an introduction to business principles course, providing a broad overview of the economic world.
 A primary function of this course is to integrate current and relevant workplace skills into learning basic economic ideologies.
 A wide variety of strategies will be implemented to facilitate and maximize student learning.
-WARNING: This is not a hands-off class; students will be required to work hard and participate.
+PLEASE NOTE: This is not a hands-off class; students will be required to work hard and participate.
 True learning happens when students step out of their comfort zone.
-Seven student performance outcomes will guide the studies in this course:
+Six student performance outcomes will guide the studies in this course:

-The student should be able to understand key concepts of economics as it pertains to business
+The student should be able to understand key concepts of economics as it pertains to business.

 The student should be able to identify characteristics of the American economy and the factors that influence the success of businesses and products.